 Changes in the S1 criteria distributions of the , , and analogue ranks for the Ulrichen station, due to the STW.

 Figure 4.1 presents the changes in the distributions of the S1 criterion for the , , and analogues for the Ulrichen station on the whole calibration period, due to introduction of the STW.
 The precipitation target remains at before, that is centered on 18 h UTC (6 h UTC to 6 h UTC the next day).
-The shapes of the distributions of the conventional approach and the STW are similar, but the values of the analogy criteria are now reduced, therefore better.
+The shapes of the distributions of the conventional approach and the STW are similar, but the values of the analogy criteria are now reduced, shifted to the left, and therefore better.
 An increase in the difference between a fixed window and a sliding window is identifiable, which means that the last analogues are further improved.
 The latter effect is due to the accumulation of improvements brought by the new analogue situations in the selection.

 Figure 3: Synthesis of the changes in the S1 criteria, due to the STW, for the Ulrichen station, depending on the ranks of the analogue. (top) Quantiles of the S1 distributions with and without the STW. (bottom) Quantiles of the relative improvements of the S1 criteria when using the STW.